Secondary osteoarthritis – Special features in Rheumatoid Arthritis

 Post-treatment and rehabilitation

-The rehabilitation after an endoprosthesis needs to be individually adjusted for rheumatism:
+The rehab after a prosthesis must be individually adapted for rheumatism:

 - Early mobilization to prevent muscle atrophy